jeremychone/rust-devai/README.md

 # any file matching `./**/mod.rs` (those will become 'items' in the data section)
 devai run proof-rust-comments -f mod.rs

-# Verbose mode, will print in the console what is sent to the AI, the AI response, and # output return if string-like
+# Verbose mode, will print in the console what is sent to the AI, the AI response, and the output return if string-like
 devai run proof-rust-comments -f mod.rs --verbose

 # Verbose and watch mode.
-Every time proof-rust-comments is updated, will run it again
+Every time proof-rust-comments is updated, it will run it again
 devai run proof-rust-comments -f main.rs -v -w

 # Will do the verbose, watch, but in dry mode request, will print only the rendered instruction